kintsugi-programmer/KintsugiStack/RUBY_ESSENTIALS/RUBY_ESSENTIALS.md

     @email =email
   end

-  # instance is a single object created form class
+  # instance is a single object created from class
   # class = blueprint = recipe
   # instance = actual object made from it = cake
   # instance method